chandanhpcic/docs/source/manual/how-tos/pac.rst

 Introduction
 ============

-OPNsense supports generating PAC files to provide automatic proxy configuration files to clients.
+Reticen8 supports generating PAC files to provide automatic proxy configuration files to clients.
 For example if your web GUI is running at http://192.168.0.1/, your PAC URL will be http://192.168.0.1/wpad.dat.